Pain Management: Musculoskeletal Pain

 Different types of manual therapy, or mobilization, can be used to treat people with spinal alignment problems.
 For some acute musculoskeletal pain, these techniques have been shown to speed recovery.

 Medications such as nonsteroidal anti-inflammatories (NSAIDs) may be used to treat inflammation or pain.
-Acetaminophen or opioids may be used for pain.

 In patients with musculoskeletal disorders such as fibromyalgia, medications to increase the body's level of serotonin and norepinephrine (neurotransmitters that modulate sleep, pain, and immune system function) may be prescribed in low doses.
 Some of the medicines used to aid sleep include zolpidem (Ambien), eszopiclone (Lunesta), and ramelteon (Rozerem).